Sequential Empirical Bayes method for filtering dynamic spatiotemporal processes: Problem formulation and preliminary results

 where $\psi(\cdot)$ and $\Psi(\cdot)$ denote the pdf and cumulative distribution function (cdf) of the standard normal distribution respectively.
 The parameters $\xi$, $\omega >0$, and $a$ correspond to the location, scale, and skewness parameter respectively.

 To derive the skewed-normal corrections we expand the marginals of~\eqref{eq:1} to third order terms and match the first three moments to the skewed-normal distribution.
 For details see Appendix~B of \cite{rue2009approximate}.
 Let $\tilde\xbf_t$ be a sample from the Gaussian approximation to~\eqref{eq:9}.
 The idea is to transform $\tilde\xbf_t$ marginally using the skewed-normal correction. \cite{ferkingstad2015} propose two copula corrections which we also use here: a mean-only skewness correction where the proposal distribution remains Gaussian but the mean is corrected using the skewed-normal approximations to the marginals; and a mean-plus-skewness correction where the particles are sampled from the Gaussian approximation and then are marginally transformed using the skewed-normal approximation.
+In our simulation study (see Supplementary Materials, Section~1) we find that the two skewed-normal proposals have similar ESS but the Gaussian proposal has significantly lower ESS.
+We therefore recommend the mean-only corrected proposal because it is simpler than the mean-plus-skewness correction, while it also has better ESS than the Gaussian proposal.